localguy009/GRC-Portfolio/Azure Automation Access Review /step-by-step-guide.md

  **Note:** The default Microsoft Graph modules in Azure Automation (and the ones shown in the Modules Gallery)
 do **not** work with PowerShell 7.2.
 (See https://stackoverflow.com/questions/79530659/azure-automation-runbook-invalid-jwt-access-token-error-with-connect-mggraph)
+Before moving forward first check your current modules.
+Navigate to your automation account > Shared resources > Modules > Search for Microsoft Graph and remove all default Microsoft Graph * modules.
+(Example Microsoft.Graph Authentication, etc.)

 Because of this, you must manually import the compatible Microsoft Graph module versions using Azure Cloud Shell.
-Run the following commands to import the correct module versions into your Automation Account:
+Run the following in Azure Cloud Shell to import the correct module versions into your Automation Account:

 ```powershell
 # Optional but recommended: Import Az.Accounts (required for New-AzAutomationModule operations)